 Carpooling is highly encouraged!
 All vehicles must remain on main roads and park in designated areas.
 Do not block or park alongside roadways.
 The speed limit on camp roads is 15mph.
-Campers under age 18 need written permission from parents to have a vehicle in camp.
+Campers under age 18 are not permitted to drive other youth or adults.
 Only authorized vehicles (one per unit) will be permitted to campsites on Sunday arrival, after that, no vehicles should utilize campsite access roads, only Griswold Lane.